jlab-hep/localdb-docs/docs/config.md

 ## Component cfg

-- module.serialNumber: The serial number of the module (option)
+- module.serialNumber : The serial number of the module (option)
-- module.componentType: "Module" (option)
+- module.componentType : "Module" (option)
-- chipType: "FEI4B" or "RD53A"
+- chipType : "FEI4B" or "RD53A"
-- chips.i.serialNumber: The serial number of the chip
+- chips.i.serialNumber : The serial number of the chip
-- chips.i.componentType: "Front-end Chip"
+- chips.i.componentType : "Front-end Chip"
-- chips.i.chipId: The number of the chipId, which must be "int"
+- chips.i.chipId : The number of the chipId, which must be "int"

 ### For RD53A SCC